 One of the strangest aspects of Edwards’ findings was that a person’s signature tones or missing voice tones corresponded with the position of the Sun, Moon and planets at the moment of birth, like a blueprint of sound frequencies.
 The sound pattern in the heavens was mirrored in the energy field of an individual at the moment of birth….on earth as it is in heaven!

-By incorporating this system for the last fifteen years, I have found the planetary patterns offer an accurate way to find the most effective tones for individuals, especially those who are disabled and unable to vocalize or are too young to do a voice analysis.
+By incorporating this system since 1994, I have found the planetary patterns offer an accurate way to find the most effective tones for individuals, especially those who are disabled and unable to vocalize or are too young to do a voice analysis.
 The voice print and the planetary tones are overlaid to give a clear picture for specific tones that are most beneficial.
-Also incorporated in this voice work is the science of Medical Astrology, how the planetary aspects affect physical and emotional health patterns.
-(See Robert Jansky mentioned above and ‘Medical Astrology’ by Eileen Nauman, Blue Turtle Pub.)
+Included in this voice analysis system is the science of Medical Astrology, how the planetary aspects affect physical and emotional health patterns.
+Medical Astrology is an ancient science that was included in the curriculum of medical students until about the 1700s.
+Galileo taught astronomy in the medical academies in Italy in the 17th century, and Tibetan doctors still use this for accurate diagnosis.
+(See ‘Medical Astrology’ by Eileen Nauman, Blue Turtle Pub.)

 Ancient Sound Evidence

 These connections between the movements of planets and human behavior and health are not new.
 The following is an example from ancient China, where it was understood that the same principles affected music, the motions of the stars and planets, and the biological functions of the body: